Frequently Asked Questions (FAQ’s) Regarding the FVCC PTA Program

 How long does it take to complete the program?

 This program can be completed in 5 semesters.
 This program is considered a 1+1 program.
 Students take at least 1 year to complete their pre-requisite courses.
 Students could possibly take more than 1 year to complete the pre-requisite phase of the program based on various factors.
 After acceptance into the technical phase of the PTA program, students will have 3 semesters where they will be involved in the didactic and clinical components specific to the physical therapy field.
-Students will complete 3 clinical internships prior to completion of the program for a total of 16 weeks; the first clinical is 4 weeks fall semester, next clinical is 4 weeks spring semester, the last clinical is in the summer for 8 weeks.
-Completion of the PTA program will occur in late summer of the final semester following a professional seminar preparing students for their licensing exam and the work force.
+Students will complete 3 clinical internships prior to completion of the program for a total of 16 weeks; the first clinical is 4 weeks fall semester, the next clinical is 6 weeks spring semester, the last clinical is in the summer for 6 weeks.
+Completion of the PTA program will occur in the late summer of the final semester following a professional seminar preparing students for their licensing exam and the workforce.

-Will I be able continue working during the PTA program?
+Will I be able to continue working during the PTA program?

 The Physical Therapist Assistant Program at Flathead Valley Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: www.capteonline.org.